-I'm in the mood to make a fast, funky quilt and I have a new stack of fat quarters from September's Quilty box to play with!
+I'm in the mood to make a fast, funky quilt and I have a new stack of fat quarters.
 Learn how I stacked and whacked fat quarters to create an awesome set of Fractured Four Patch Blocks:

 Quick links to the tools and supplies shown in this quilting video:

 Just in case you’ve never heard of a fat quarter before, this is a ¼ yard cut of fabric that’s special to quilting.
 Instead of being cut from selvage to selvage, which would result in a very skinny 9 x 40 inch strip, a fat quarter is first cut as a half yard of fabric, then cut in half widthwise to create a rectangle roughly measuring 18 x 21 inches.

 I love this method of stacking up fabrics and cutting them at crazy angles.
 It's so easy and it instantly creates interesting effects.

 I marked some guidelines on my cutting mat using masking tape to keep the cuts within the fat quarters somewhat consistent.
 However, this step is 100% optional.
 You can make every cut different and that will make your quilt even more random and interesting.

 Here’s my first cut across the shorter length of fabric:

 And the second cut across the longer length of fabric: